 Per IRS regulations, some qualifying events allow you to intitiate or modify contributions to a Healthcare and/or Dependent Care Flexible Spending Account during the July-December 2012 benefits period.
+(See page 22 for FSA information.)
 For a list of qualifying events and corresponding authorized FSA contribution changes, please visit: www.myhss.org/changingfsaelections.html, or call Member Services at (415) 554-1750 for assistance.